ucm-it/hpc_docs/docs/office_hour.md

 ## HPC Office Hour Q/A <!-- {docsify-ignore} -->
 Got A Question?
 Feel Free to attend HPC Office Hours!
 Office Hours is held In-Person and via Zoom!

+### 3/11/23
+>Q: I am new to High-Performance Computing, where do I begin?
+>
+>A: It is highly recommended that all HPC users have knowledge of basic linux commands and understanding of how a command line interface works.
+If users need to brush up on basic linux commands then it is highly recommended that they view the Linux(Unix) carpentry workshops [Here!](software_carpentry.md)
+>
+>Once user is comfortable with using linux commands then it is highly recommended to look over sample job scripts to understand what a job is and what does a job hold.
+Users can view a sample job script [Here!](running_jobs.md)

+>Q: Does Pinnacles have STATA?
+>
+>A: Yes, Pinnacles has STATA 17 installed.
+>1.
+Users can see all available software on pinnacles via the command "module avail"
+>2.
+To load a software into the enviroment "module load softare_name"
+>3.
+To unload a module from the enviroment it is "module unload softare_name".

 ### 2/24/23
 >Q: How to intialzie Conda Enviroment?
 >